Multi-tools are a backbone piece of outdoors gear, something so useful everyone needs at least one.

 But the Dime is good.
 It has all the basic tools — pliers, wire cutter, blade, scissors — plus some intriguing inclusions like an implement designed to slice open clam-shell retail packages.

 It’s tiny and works great as an everyday carry.
-Some reviews have noted that the Dime is a little flimsy, but at well under $20 on Amazon, the Dime is a deal.
+Some reviews have noted that the Dime is a little flimsy, but at well under $20 online, the Dime is a deal.

 There is no single product I have recommended more in the six years I have been writing about gear.
 The Cadet is slim, has just the right tools, and it is cheap.
 I have bought them at my local Target.
 Yet, even on Instagram feeds full of $1,000 custom knives, you’ll still see a Cadet show its humble face regularly.